Each of the novels in The Devil's Rules series is a standalone book that may be read in any order you wish.

-Drawn to the banister’s base, a bronze sculpture of a wood nymph held the stems of glass, tear-drop flowers, where suspended from a single glass petal hangs her panties.
+Drawn to the banister’s base where the finial, a bronze sculpture of a wood nymph holds the stems of glass, tear-drop flowers.
+Suspended from a single glass petal hung her panties.
 Nova lifts them from the glass petal as a person would a rotting mouse, with the panties dangling an arm’s length away.

 “In a hurry Ross?”
 It’s a whisper they don’t hear.
 “Filthy pigs.”
 Looking up the stairs, words become louder.
 “Too damn lazy to pick up after yourself?”

 Protected by rubber gloves Nova’s fingers, barely touching the underwear, separate.
 Pink, silk panties drop into the garbage sack that holds her things.
 The panties are torn apart.
-Her khaki shorts are on the floor, split in two.
-As usual, the phantom-like figure that no one takes notice of has some straightening up to do and tosses the shorts into the sack.
+Her khaki shorts on the floor are split in two.
+As usual the phantom-like figure that no one takes notice of has some straightening up to do and tosses the shorts into the sack.

 Nova’s clothes are neatly folded and stacked inside a plastic bag across the room.
 Hers are strewn about, shredded, like he ripped them off.
 It all goes in the sack.